 Cook the pappardelle

-- Peel and thinly slice the onion.
+- Peel and thinly slice the red onion

-Make the relish
+Make the olive-almond relish

 - Coarsely chop the olives.

-- Coarsely chop almonds.
+- Coarsely chop the almonds.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.